yodertv/Reminders/doc/README.md

 ### Work in progress
+- Clean-up readme.
+- Merge multi-user and multi-auth from html-todos and Auth projects.
+- Noted (Bug#25) that button/title doesn't show year when it is different from current year.

 ### Version 0.3.0 (12.2.2015)
 - Fixing build and tagging v0.3.0.
 Major release because of all the dependancies that were upgrades.